-Pathology and pathophysiology is covered in more detail in special pathology given in the 7th and 8th term.
-Immunology is to some extent taught in the clinical subjects to return to the current problems after the students have acquired more clinical knowledge.
+The pathology course and to some extent pathophysiology is taught in the special pathology while immunology is to some extent taught in the clinical subjects to return to the current problems after the students have acquired more clinical knowledge.
 Pathophysiology, but also pathology and immunology will also be key subjects in multidisciplinary case presentations intended for clinical students.

 The block forms the basis so that the student after completing the course will master the following «Day one skills» by EAEVE: 1.3, 1.4, 1.10, 2.1, 2.2, 2.3, 2.4, 2.5, 2.8, 2.9, 3.6